Kathi excelled at teaching writing and natural sciences as a classroom teacher. Today, she combines her research, knowledge and photography!

 Balsam Fir seed cones grow from 2 to 4 inches (5 to 10 cm) long, are oblong shaped and more slender than White Fir cones.
 Like all firs, they sit upward erect upon branches.
 They ripen in autumn of first season, and upon releasing seeds, they disintegrate thereafter leaving only the central spire.
 Cones are dark gray-purplish and very resinous.
 As with all firs, they grow only on the upper crown of the tree.

 Balsam Fir Tree Bark

 Balsam Fir bark is thin and smooth on young trunks, colored pale grayish-brown marked by raised resin blisters.
 Bark turns reddish brown on older trunks and somewhat roughened by small irregular scaly plates.

 Balsam Fir Tree Benefits

 (Info below was taken from bark-photo "source" above)

 Balsam Fir is sometimes called Blister Fir.
 If you were to pierce open the blisters, a clear sap drips out without harming the tree.
 The sap is meant to protect the Balsam Fir tree from damage and is very rich in antioxidants and other healthy compounds.
 The sap can then be put directly onto wounds or used in a poultice.
 There are also quite a few health benefits using the needles and twigs which are highly marketed.

-The commercial solutions derived from Balsam Fir are anti-inflammatory, anti-fungal, anti-viral; treats ulcers, inflammation, diabetes, liver, lowers cholesterol; Journal of the American Chemical Society found that the tree compounds “exhibited significant cytotoxic activity against cancer cell lines.”
+The commercial solutions derived from Balsam Fir are anti-inflammatory, anti-fungal, anti-viral; treats ulcers, inflammation, diabetes, liver, lowers cholesterol; the Journal of the American Chemical Society found that the tree compounds “exhibited significant cytotoxic activity against cancer cell lines.”

 To treat respiratory infections and colds, Native Americans would smoke the root or bark and inhale the fumes.
 Today, you can buy balsam fir incenses to use in the same way.